Image credit: Unsplash/Arthur Lambillotte

 How much can I earn?

-As a thank you, the DFS will pay households £3 per kilowatt hour saved for the first six tests and will confirm what the following six tests will pay at a later date.
+As a thank you, the DFS will pay households £3 per kilowatt hour saved.
 The more energy you save, the more money you'll earn!

-These payments will then be passed on to the participants via their energy company.
-If you are a household with a smart meter or a business site with half-hourly metering, you’ll be able to sign up either your retail energy supplier or online providers/apps who are participating in the service or third-party providers as either money, prizes or bill credits.
+You need to be a household with a smart meter or a business site with half-hourly metering, to sign up, either your retail energy supplier or online providers/apps who are participating in the service or third-party providers as either money, prizes or bill credits.

 Which energy providers are taking part?